-5.2 We will continue to review, update and invest in policies, training and procedures what will promote knowledge as to the dangers of human trafficking and modern slavery.
+5.2.
+We will continue to review, update and invest in policies, training and procedures that will promote knowledge as to the dangers of human trafficking and modern slavery.

-5.6 We are committed to continuing our work in implementing our enhanced safeguarding standards at AKF (UK).
+5.6.
+We are committed to continuing our work in implementing our safeguarding standards at AKF (UK).

 6. APPROVAL FOR THIS STATEMENT

-6.1 This statement was approved by the CEO of the Aga Khan Foundation (UK).
+6.1 This statement was approved by the CEO of AKF (UK).